VIPriors/vipriors-challenges-toolkit/image-classification/readme.md

 For submission you can use example code:

-`%run main.py -a resnet50_FConv -sub True -t  --resume '50/resnet50_FConv_checkpoint.pth.tar' imagenet_50 `
+`python main.py -a resnet50_FConv -sub True -t  --resume '50/resnet50_FConv_checkpoint.pth.tar' imagenet_50 `

 # Evaluation